Is this a good way to start ?

 Hi.
 I have helped startups raise over $2 million dollars on Kickstarter and Indiegogo.
 The most important thing to do is to bring a crowd prior to launching on Kickstarter.
 You need to pre sell your product by setting up a limited set of rewards for early bird specials.
 You need to have a landing page set up to get emails from prospective buyers of your product.
 You use Facebook ads to target prospects who like Indiegogo, Kickstarter, Crowdfunding and your product niche.
 You then drive these prospects to your landing page to convert them.
 You need to make sure that you are able to get around 25% of your product funded in the first couple of days in Kickstarter.
 The prefunding stage is the most vital out of all of the steps in getting your product funded.
 I find it to be a better option than media outreach.
 Thanks.

-Your safest best is to ensure you have a proper network in place before jumping into Kickstarter.
+Your safest bet is to ensure you have a proper network in place before jumping into Kickstarter.
 If you tap out your existing network and don't succeed in reaching your goal, you won't be able to go back to them for a second ask quite some time.
 Yes, it's possible it will go viral, but given the sheer multitude of campaigns and great ideas out there, you can't bet on it.
+If you start marketing when you launch, you'll be too late.

 Keep in mind it is very time consuming either way, and you'll want to have a plan in place before beginning, just like a social media campaign.
 The time commitment can take away from other important aspects of your business.